isid0re/SoloLeveling/README.md

 # SoloLeveling

-A script for BlizzHackers / Kolbot to level D2LOD characters from 0 to 99
+A script for BlizzHackers / Kolbot to level Diablo 2 LoD characters from 0 to 99.

 ## Installation